CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging: Introduction

-Coherent compounding techniques may not be deployable in some applications, such as those with extreme displacement estimation constraints or low-power requirements, where only a minimal amount of transmit-receive events may be performed.
-This implies a need for image reconstruction methods capable of extracting more information from ultrafast acquisitions, a need that gave rise to the \gls{picmus}~\cite{Liebgott_IUS_2016}.
-Promising results were obtained using regularized inverse problems, where the image reconstruction problem is expressed by means of a measurement model, and solved using regularized iterative algorithms.
-Many regularizers were proposed, such as elastic net~\cite{Byram_UFFC_2015}, sparsity in wavelet bases~\cite{Besson_UFFC_2018}, or a weighted sum of multiple regularization terms~\cite{Ozkan_UFFC_2018}.
-However, as opposed to other imaging techniques, such as \gls{ct}, which can rely on efficient and robust regularizers, common regularizers are not well suited to the nature of \gls{us} images, especially in the presence of speckle.
-This imposes an image-dependent fine-tuning of hyperparameters which does not generalize well to the broad range of statistics and amplitudes present in \gls{us} images, diminishing the appeal of these approaches except in specific cases.
-Furthermore, due to the necessity of iterative solvers, real-time deployment is difficult to achieve.
+Coherent compounding techniques may not be deployable in some applications, such as those with extreme displacement estimation constraints or low-power requirements, where only a minimum number of transmit-receive events may be performed.
+This implies a need for image reconstruction methods capable of extracting more information from ultrafast acquisitions, which gave rise to the \gls{picmus}~\cite{Liebgott_IUS_2016}.
+Promising results were obtained using regularization techniques, such as elastic net~\cite{Byram_UFFC_2015}, sparsity in wavelet bases~\cite{Besson_UFFC_2018}, or a sum of multiple regularizers~\cite{Ozkan_UFFC_2018}.
+However, as opposed to other imaging techniques which can rely on robust regularizers (\gls{eg}, \gls{ct}), common regularizers are not well suited to the statistical properties of \gls{us} images, especially in the presence of speckle patterns.
+This imposes an image-dependent fine-tuning of hyperparameters, limiting the appeal of these approaches except in specific cases.